How to Sue a Home Warranty Company: Small Claims Court Guide

 How much can I realistically win in small claims court against a home warranty company?

-Your award is typically limited to documented actual damages — meaning the cost of the repair or replacement that was wrongfully denied, plus potentially your filing fees.
-Most home warranty small claims disputes range between $500 and $10,000.
-Some states with consumer protection statutes may allow for additional damages if you can prove bad faith or deceptive conduct.
+Your award is typically limited to documented actual damages, meaning the cost of the repair or replacement that was wrongfully denied, plus potentially your filing fees.
+Most home warranty small claims disputes range between $500 and $12,500 depending on your state's cap.
+Some states with consumer protection statutes may allow for treble (triple) damages or attorney's fees if you can prove bad faith or deceptive conduct.

 What is the statute of limitations for suing a home warranty company?

-The statute of limitations for contract disputes typically ranges from 2 to 4 years depending on your state.
+The statute of limitations for contract disputes typically ranges from 2 to 6 years depending on your state, with most states falling between 3 and 4 years for written contracts.
 The clock generally starts when your claim was denied or when the company breached the contract.
-Don't wait — delays in filing can forfeit your right to sue entirely, regardless of how strong your case is.
+Don't wait, because delays in filing can forfeit your right to sue entirely, regardless of how strong your case is.

 Do I need a lawyer to sue a home warranty company in small claims court?

-No — small claims court is specifically designed to be accessible without an attorney.
+No, small claims court is specifically designed to be accessible without an attorney.
 In some states, attorneys aren't even permitted in small claims hearings.
-That said, consulting with a consumer protection attorney before filing can help you understand whether additional claims (like bad faith) could increase your potential recovery.
+That said, consulting with a consumer protection attorney before filing can help you understand whether additional claims (like bad faith or UDAP violations) could increase your potential recovery.

 What happens if the home warranty company doesn't show up to the hearing?

-If the defendant fails to appear after being properly served, you can request a default judgment — meaning the court rules in your favor automatically.
+If the defendant fails to appear after being properly served, you can request a default judgment, meaning the court rules in your favor automatically.
 However, winning a judgment and actually collecting the money are two different things.
-Out-of-state companies may require additional steps to enforce the judgment in their home state.
+Out-of-state companies may require additional steps to enforce the judgment in their home state, often through a process called domestication of the judgment.

 Compare Home Warranty Options in Ohio